-Starting with the Fast of Tammuz, we begin a period in the Jewish calendar known as The Three Weeks, culminating in the Fast of Tisha B’Av (on the 9th of Av.
-During this period we recall the tragedies throughout history that have befallen the Jewish people, many of which, according to the Sages, were brought about as a result of sinat chinam, baseless hatred and discord between individual Jews and within the Jewish people.
+Starting with the Fast of Tammuz (on the 17th Tammuz), we begin a period in the Jewish calendar known as The Three Weeks, culminating in the Fast of Tisha B’Av (on the 9th of Av).
+During this period we recall the tragedies throughout history that have befallen the Jewish people, many of which, according to our Sages, were brought about as a result of sinat chinam, baseless hatred and discord between individual Jews and within the Jewish people.
 When reflecting on these days, Rabbi Sacks shared these thoughts on how we can focus our thoughts and actions to strengthen our Jewish Peoplehood.

 PRINCIPLE 1: Keep talking

 Remember what the Torah says about Joseph and his brothers: “Lo yachlu dabro leshalom”.
 “They couldn’t speak to him in peace.”
 In other words, Reb Yonason Eybeschutz says, had they kept speaking, eventually they would have made peace.
 So, keep talking to one another.

 There is good news about the Jewish people and bad news.
 The good news is we are amongst the greatest speakers in the world.
 The bad news is we are among the world’s worst listeners.
 “Shema Yisrael” calls on us to listen to one another in a way that we can actually hear what our opponent is saying.
 If we do this, we discover it is not just a powerful way to avoid conflict, but profoundly therapeutic as well.